Ferrari Testarossa: Wheels and suspension

 When introduced for the 1985 model year, the Testarossa had magnesium single bolt "knockoff" wheels with a 16.33 in diameter.
 These wheels used the Michelin TRX tyres having sizes of 240/45 VR 415 at the front and 280/45 VR 415 at the rear.
+The TRX cars did have the option of specifying 16" wheels and 225/50R16 and 265/50R16 Pirelli Cinturato P7 were homologated.

 In the 1986 model year, the wheels kept the same design but were changed to a standard 16 in diameter, with a width of 8 inches at the front and 10 inches at the rear.
 Goodyear Gatorback or Pirelli Cinturato P-Zero 225/50 VR 16 front tyres and 255/50 VR 16 rear tyres were fitted.
 However, for the US market the cars were delivered with the metric sized TRX wheels until the 1989 model year.

 The rear suspension consisted of independent, unequal-length wishbones, coil springs, twin telescopic shock absorbers on each side, and an anti-roll bar.
 The entire drivetrain and suspension was designed to be removed as a unit from underneath the car so the engine and timing belts could be serviced.

 In the mid of the 1988 model year, the suspension was redesigned and the wheels were changed again from the single bolt knockoff setup to the standard Ferrari five bolt pattern.
 The wheel design still resembled the ones installed at the Testarossa's debut.

 The front brakes have a diameter of 309 mm and the rear brakes have a diameter of 310 mm.